stakater/til/gitlab/gitlab-ci-pipeline-integration-with-kubernetes.md

 ## Overview.

 This document provides guideline on how to access kubenetes cluster from gitlab pipeline runner.
 The reason to use gitlab is to automate the Stakater stacks deployment on Kubernetes.
-Stacks gloabl and release are used by other stack for deployment, but currently there is no way to deploy global and release stack automatically.
+Stacks global and release are used by other stack for deployment, but currently there is no way to deploy global and release stack automatically.
 Therefore gitlab will be used to deploy these stacks.

 ## Configuration